HistoCleanQUB/HistoClean/README.md

 HistoClean is an open source image processing tool for use in developing deep learning models.
 Here, we bring together the best image manipulation packages into one easy to use application.

+This repository contains all relavent files relating to the paper ""

 The current version (v0.1) consists of five modules:

 1) Image patching - Divide large images into patches for use in convolutional neural networks or other computer vision tasks.
 Based on the "Patchify" Python Package - https://pypi.org/project/patchify/